-When we do planned operations - and surgical oncology implies mainly such - in the operating room there should not be a stressful situation.
-Everyone knows their place, everyone knows what to do, each member of the team has sufficient professionalism so that stressful situations do not arise.
+When we do elective surgeries - and surgical oncology mainly means such - there should be no stressful situation in the operating room.
+Everyone knows their place, everyone knows what to do, each team member has sufficient professionalism so that stressful situations do not arise.

 I was born and raised in Moscow, moved to the USA when I was 26 years old.
 I just graduated from a medical institute and surgical residency then.
 The idea was to enter a residency and finish his medical education in the United States of America.
 For me it was an absolutely unattainable cinematic dream, I doubted that I could ever realize it, but it happened.